-During their time with us, we help our students to experience, understand and appreciate a broad range of subjects and activities including art, music, dance, theatre and culture, which will enrich the whole of their lives.
-Our acclaimed Carter Pledge also helps them to understand themselves, their relationships with others and to become more resilient, well rounded and caring individuals.
+As inspectors acknowledged, here at Carter Community School we help our students to experience, understand and appreciate a broad range of subjects and activities including art, music, dance, theatre and culture, which will enrich the whole of their lives.
+Our acclaimed Carter ‘Pledge’ also helps them to understand themselves, their relationships with others and to become more resilient, well-rounded and caring individuals.

 Carter Community School pupils turn detective to find out who killed Rudolph

 On Saturday 10th December a small group of students from the school choir went to the Old Rope Walk to take part in a carol concert arranged by one of the residents, Mrs Gwen...

 Poole MP Robert Syms paid a visit to Carter Community School last week to congratulate Principal Sam Davidson and team on this year’s GCSE results.

 STUDENTS from Bournemouth schools have joined forces for a torch relay to celebrate this summer’s Olympic games in Brazil.